Jonas Misiūnas

-Jonas Misiūnas also known by his codename Žalias Velnias (green devil) (15 January, 1911 – 11 March, 1947) was a commander of the anti-Soviet Lithuanian partisans.
+Jonas Misiūnas also known by his codename Žalias Velnias (green devil) (15 January 1911 – 11 March 1947) was a commander of the anti-Soviet Lithuanian partisans and the founder of the Didžioji Kova military district.

 Misiūnas joined the Lithuanian Army in 1931.
 During World War II, he worked in railway security and volunteered for the short-lived Lithuanian Territorial Defense Force.
 After the force was disbanded in May 1944, he went into hiding and started organizing men near Musninkai to fight the approaching Soviets.
 The group quickly numbered some 200 men and grew into the Didžioji Kova military district.
 The NKVD held Misiūnas's three young children as hostages but released his wife in hopes that she would persuade him to surrender.
 She was killed in February or March 1945.
 Misiūnas was arrested when he attended a meeting of partisan leaders (a trap organized by NKVD agents) in Vilnius in August 1946.
-He was executed in the Butyrka prison in Moscow.
+He was executed in the Butyrka Prison in Moscow.

 Early life and service

 Misiūnas was born in Valmoniai near Pušalotas in the present-day Panevėžys District Municipality into a family of a blacksmith.
 The family raised ten children, four sons and six daughters.
 The family did not own land or smithy and frequently changed their residences.
 He joined the Lithuanian Army in 1931.
 He served in a Hussar regiment in Kaunas and rose to the rank of viršila (equivalent to first sergeant).

 After the Soviet occupation in June 1940, Misiūnas was dismissed from the army and returned to his birthplace.
 In 1941–1944, Misiūnas worked as the Wachtmeister of the railway security guards in the Kaišiadorys police force.
 They guarded the railway from the Soviet partisans.
 On 5 February 1944, he volunteered for the Lithuanian Territorial Defense Force, a Nazi-sponsored military unit commanded by general Povilas Plechavičius.
-On February 16, he started studying at the military courses organized by the Territorial Defence Force in Marijampolė.
+On 16 February he started studying at the military courses organized by the Territorial Defence Force in Marijampolė.
 The force was disbanded in May and Misiūnas went into hiding.